-Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty

-If you pay a Part D late enrollment penalty, there are four ways you can pay the penalty.
+There are four ways you can pay the penalty.
 The premium payment options were listed on the enrollment application, and you chose a method of payment when you enrolled.
 You may change the premium payment option you chose during the year by calling Member Services.